Webinage/Soundcase/.github/CONTRIBUTING.md

   - **`core`**: contains universal, platform-agnostic runtime code.

-    The tyson 2.0 core is platform-agnostic.
+    The soundcase 2.0 core is platform-agnostic.
 That is, the code inside `core` is able to be run in any JavaScript environment, be it the browser, Node.js, or an embedded JavaScript runtime in native applications.

     - **`observer`**: contains code related to the reactivity system.

     - **`vdom`**: contains code related to vdom element creation and patching.

-    - **`instance`**: contains tyson instance constructor and prototype methods.
+    - **`instance`**: contains soundcase instance constructor and prototype methods.

-    - **`global-api`**: contains tyson global api.
+    - **`global-api`**: contains soundcase global api.

     - **`components`**: contains universal abstract components.